Skip to main content

 The regulation of peptides is more dynamic and, for many patients and providers, more confusing.
 Peptides are classified based on their intended use and marketing claims.
 Some peptides are approved drugs, but the ones used for wellness and optimization occupy a less defined space.

 Many peptides popular in wellness protocols, such as Ipamorelin, CJC-1295, and BPC-157, were historically available through compounding pharmacies.
-These pharmacies would synthesize the peptides and provide them for physician-prescribed uses like enhancing recovery or stimulating the body’s own production.
+These pharmacies would synthesize the peptides and provide them for physician-prescribed uses like enhancing recovery or stimulating the body’s own growth hormone production.
 However, the FDA has systematically narrowed the list of peptides that can be compounded.
 The agency’s rationale often centers on a few key points:

 • Lack of Clinical Data ∞ Many peptides have not undergone the large, expensive clinical trials required for full FDA drug approval.